 - Available-The team member is functioning normally. - Not Teamed-The adapter is not part of the team.
-The most likely cause is adding an adapter to the team but not applying the change. - Unknown-The team member's status could not be determined. - Wire Fault-The member does not have link. - Not Joined-The member cannot be joined in the team because it has an incompatible setting.
-The most likely cause is changing a parameter for a team member using the Local Area Connection property sheet. - Degraded (Fast Path)-The team member is not receiving BPDUs, and no other team member is receiving BPDUs.
-Because all team members have equal Fast Path status, the team member is still in use by the team. - Degraded (Active Path)-The team member cannot reach the Echo Node and no other team member can reach it.
-Because all team members have equal Active Path status, the team member is still in use by the team. - Degraded (Rx Heartbeat)-The team member is not receiving frames and no other team member is receiving frames.
-Because all team members are equal, the team member is still in use by the team. - Degraded (Multiple)-The team member has multiple degraded conditions. - Failed (Active Path)-The member is not receiving replies from the configured Echo Node. - Failed (Split LAN)-The team member is receiving BPDUs from an inferior Root Bridge.
-Teaming has determined that team members are connected to different networks. - Failed (Fast Path)-The team member is not receiving BPDUs. - Failed (LACP)-The team member failed to establish a LACP channel. - Failed (LACP Standby)-The team member has failed because the team has more members than the switch supports in the LACP protocol.
-The port is blocked by the switch. - Failed (Rx Heartbeat)-The team member is not receiving frames. - Failed (Tx Heartbeat)-A failure occurred while attempting to send a frame on the team member. - Failed (Multiple)-The team member has multiple failed conditions.
+The is most likely caused by adding an adapter to the team but not applying the change. - Unknown-The team member's status could not be determined. - Wire Fault-The member does not have link. - Not Joined-The member cannot be joined in the team because it has an incompatible setting.
+The is most likely caused by changing a parameter for a team member using the Local Area Connection property sheet. - Degraded (Rx Path)-The team member is not receiving frames and no other team member is receiving frames.
+Because all team members are equal, the team member is still in use by the team. - Degraded (Multiple)-The team member has multiple degraded conditions. - Failed (LACP)-The team member failed to establish a LACP channel. - Failed (LACP Standby)-The team member has failed because the team has more members than the switch supports in the LACP protocol.
+The port is blocked by the switch. - Failed (Rx Path)-The team member is not receiving frames. - Failed (Tx Path)-A failure occurred while attempting to send a frame on the team member. - Failed (Multiple)-The team member has multiple failed conditions.